 Reasons for Denial

 You didn’t report your claim in timeOne reason why an employer and insurance company may deny a workers' compensation claim is that it was not reported within the state's prescribed time period.
 It varies from state to state, but an employee should report his or her claim as quickly as possible.
 Sometimes the state's allotted time for reporting the claim may be the only factor holding back the employee from their workers' compensation benefits.
+In Florida, your claim must be reported within 30 days and you must get treatment within two years.
 So it's important to report an injury as quickly as possible.

 You don’t have proof or documentationNot receiving any medical treatment for the injury may be another reason why an employee is denied their benefits.
 An injured employee should request of their employer treatment from an authorized doctor or specialist so that they have documentation to prove the injury.
 But not only that, the employee should seek the most documentation of their injury possible.
 They should ask their doctor or specialist for detailed reports, rather than general ones, and copies of any X-rays and MRI's that are taken.
 Also, the employee may want to consider keeping a journal of their injuries, their doctor visits and specifically the dates and details of what occurs.